StartupBus: What to Expect

 Know your goals

 Looking back, forming a great team is less about skill sets and more about mutual passion for the idea, a sense of humor, and shared goals.
-When I say shared goals, I expecially mean the goal of winning, or of not caring about winning.
+When I say shared goals, I really mean do you all care about winning, or do you all not care about winning.
 Not all girls just wanna have fun: some people want to find a project that lets their skills stand out in a big way.
 At the same time, plenty of people don’t give a shit about making it to the finals.
 If some people on your team are intent on winning and others aren’t, that could be a schism that disappoints and stresses everybody out.

 “Forming a great team is less about skill sets and more about mutual passion for the idea, a sense of humor, and shared goals.”